 As a Samsung consumer for over six years, the Galaxy line has continued to push the envelope offering aesthetic innovation with curved displays to useful multi-tasking functionality with the Note series.
 These are staples that make Samsung great, yet dull in the long run.

 The Pixel 2 XL works around this sentiment by pushing clean performance with a pure Android experience.
 Similar, to what Apple has done with the iPhone, the Pixel 2 XL is a phone that measures to the very strengths of its company with amazing AI & software mechanics.

-Having owned the device for two months, here are three reasons that make the Pixel 2 XL a great smartphone to buy.
+Having owned the device for three months, here are three reasons that make the Pixel 2 XL a great smartphone to buy.

 1. True Android – The Pixel 2 XL is a device that runs Google’s stock Android operating system, meaning owners get faster and newer updates first compared to other companies like Samsung and LG.
 These companies typically layer their own version of Android, known as a “launcher’ which weaken the longevity of the phones performance.
 The Pixel 2 XL performs extremely well with stock Android allowing multiple apps to run at once without lag.
 Battery life is great, you literally get up to 18 hours with moderate use.
 At 15% battery life, it takes about 40 minutes to charge getting you back to 80%.